 I will also explain the difference between theoretical and practical values of the voltage and current distribution, and also the total useful watts of the Zener didoes.

-Refer to figure 1 above.
+Refer to Figure 1 above.
 Two Zener diodes can be connected in series and parallel in different ways in circuits.
-The above circuit shows the four methods of connections of the Zener diode.
-These connections depend on the applications of the Zener didoes and circuits.
+The above circuit shows the four methods of connection of the Zener diode.
+These connections depend on the applications of the Zener diodes and circuits.

-Now, I will explain one by one with calculations and also useful total watts of the Zener diodes connected in series and parallel.
+Now, I will explain one by one with calculations and also the total watts of the Zener diodes connected in series and parallel.

 Zener diodes connection in series

-Refer to figure 2.
-The two Zener diodes are of 10 volts and 1-watt type are in series.
-If you divide 1 watt by 10 volts, then we get the 0.1 Ampere current ratings.
+Refer to Figure 2.
+The two Zener diodes are of 10 volts and 1-watt type and are in series.
+If you divide 1 watt by 10 volts, then we get a 0.1 Ampere current rating.

 However, generally, we concentrate on the voltage and watts of the Zener diode.
-As voltage and watt rating is more useful in real applications.
+Voltage and watt rating are more useful in real applications.

-Now if we connect two 10 volts of Zener diodes in series as above, then the total voltage will be 20 volts.
+Now, if we connect two 10-volt Zener diodes in series as above, then the total voltage will be 20 volts.

-But the same current flows in both the Zener didoes, so the total current rating remains 0.1 amperes.
+But the same current flows in both Zener diodes, so the total current rating remains 0.1 amperes.
 And total watts will be 20X0.1 = 2 watts.

 So with the above arrangement, we get a total of 20 volts, 2 watts.
-So connecting two Zener diode in series make the watts and voltage Double.
+So connecting two Zener diodes in series doubles the watts and voltage.

-Now suppose we connect two Zener of different voltages in series, one Zener of 10 volts 1 watt, and another one of 5 volts 1 watt as an example.
+Now, suppose we connect two Zeners of different voltages in series, one Zener of 10 volts 1 watt, and another one of 5 volts 1 watt, as an example.
 Then the calculation will be as follows:

 The current rating of Zener diode Z2 will be 1W/5V = 0.2 amperes.